v-rajagt/IntuneDocs/intune/protect/better-mobile-mtd-connector-integration.md

 ## Before you begin

 > [!NOTE]
-> The following steps are to be completed in the [Better Mobile admin console](https://aad.bmobi.net).
+> The following steps are to be completed in the [Better Mobile admin console](https://aad.bmobi.net) and will enable a connection to Better Mobile's service for Intune enrolled devices (via device compliance) **and** unenrolled devices (via app protection policies).

 Before starting the process of integrating Better Mobile with Intune, make sure you have the following: